Union Budget 2026 – Direct Tax Changes Explained | Your CA Guide

 - Tax audit delay – graded fees up to ₹1.5 lakh

-- TP report delay – graded fees up to ₹1 lakh
+- Transfer pricing report delay – graded fees up to ₹1 lakh

 Prosecution Reforms